1. What exactly is ‘Trust and Security’ in the digital field? Is it just about cybersecurity?

 When logistics businesses move goods and services across borders, they interact with different logistics systems in different Eastern partner countries and the EU.
 This creates technical barriers hampering the instant exchange of logistics information between countries.
 In addition, legal frameworks for logistics processes and information systems being developed are not the same in these countries, making logistics processes even longer and more complicated.
 This translates into higher logistics costs, and delays in the delivery of goods and services.

-To facilitate and harmonise logistic information exchange, the EU is developing specifications and regulations to be followed by partners in EU Member States and moving towards a decentralised federated network of platforms, enabling public authorities to acknowledge electronic data as legal.
+To facilitate and harmonise logistic information exchange, the EU has adopted the Regulation on electronic freight transport information (eFTI) and is developing supporting acts/specifications to be followed by EU Member States, moving towards a decentralised federated network of platforms, enabling public authorities to acknowledge electronic data as legal.

-EU4Digital is developing preparatory actions by adopting EU developments in the Eastern partner countries to test the technological approach for information exchange, regulatory environment and organisational arrangements within and between Eastern partner countries.
-In this context, experts are defining preparatory actions to pilot a Digital Transport Corridor between the Baltic Sea and the Black Sea.
-These actions include a tailored approach for the facilitation of DTC services and a roadmap for future pilots.
+EU4Digital developed preparatory actions by adopting EU developments in the Eastern partner countries to test the technological approach for information exchange, regulatory environment and organisational arrangements within and between Eastern partner countries.
+In this context, experts designed a three-year programme, and defined preparatory actions to establish a DTC between the Baltic and the Black Seas.
+The implemented programme aims to establish a seamless end-to-end logistics information exchange across the transport corridor between the Baltic and the Black Seas or other parts of the region.

 Electronic commerce – or eCommerce – refers to the sale of goods through electronic transactions carried out on computer networks.
 While the EU is a single market that allows the free exchange of goods and services between member states, goods and services cannot easily be exchanged between the EU and Eastern partner countries, due to differences in eCommerce legislation, standards and ecosystem.